locusmath/locus/README.md

 Traditional knowledge graphs are primarily focused on formalising knowledge about subobjects.
 By extending this with the new theory of congruence lattices of copresheaves, we can create a more effective means of systematizing mathematical knowledge.
 These same mechanisms can be used to create a mathematical theory of computation.

-## Implementation architecture
+## Program architecture
-The Locus code base has two separate components:
+We can divide the Locus code base into two components:

+* Data visualisation : components for visualising knowlede graphs, copresheaves, and other mathematical objects
+* Data processing : mechanisms for raw data processing on algebraic structures, symbolic expressions, and other mathematical objects

-- Data visualisation
+## Data visualisation
-- Data processing

-The data visualisation component handles visualising knowledge graphs, copresheaves, and other mathematical objects.
-In particular, we are working on a copresheaf viewer to make working with copresheaves easier.
-The data processing subsystem contains everything else.

-## Copresheaf viewer
 A Swing based graphical user interface is provided to handle the visualisation copresheaves over finitely generated categories.
 It consists of the generating system of a category displayed as a labeled directed graph and a system of directed graphs associated to each of those generators.

 <img width="700" alt="nje" src="https://i.ibb.co/jVFZmV4/Copresheaf-viewer.png">

 It is currently implemented using a combination of Swing widgets and Grapviz routines.
 Swing is used for the user interface and Graphviz is used to display the directed graphs.

-## Features
+## Data processing
 In addition to our foundational support for topoi, the following more advanced features are implemented:

 * support for semigroup theoretic functionality like Green's relations, commuting graphs, subsemigroups, congruences, semigroup homomorphisms, regular semigroups, inverse semigroups, etc